dsett/FedSentencing/Documents/CodeReview.md

 1. In reviewing your peer's projects did you find that their README files made it clear what their project is, how to install it, and how to use it?
 Do you think that your README file does a good job at this?

-ChloeHacker: Public Transportation Ridership-- Yes, it was clear: there were links to 4 Jupiter notebooks in the readme that had all the code and outputs.
-(What a climate change related event meant in terms of ridership could also be more explicitly explained upfront.)
+ChloeHacker: Public Transportation Ridership-- Yes, it was generally clear and organized: there were links to 4 Jupiter notebooks in the readme that had all the code and outputs.
+The writing could be a little clearer as far as what is meant by climate-change related events and how they might be expected to impact ridership.

 Julia: Acoustics in Python -- Yes, it was clear.
 I had to read it twice, and check out the notebooks, but once I read the notebooks and understood the project, I found that the ReadMe was actually clear.
+Perhaps could use a little more exposition.

 Mistergroot: Coral Reefs-- This was the clearest of them all.
 Terrific doumentation throughout this project.
+In the ReadMe, I would just suggest including a screenshot of the app.

 2. Did your peer have Python scripts in a directory named project, and were you able to understand the structure of the python scripts?